 The Acer Z35P has excellent low input lag.
 Non-native resolutions are not natively supported, but this shouldn't cause any issues as most graphics cards will upscale without you knowing.
 When gaming at 60 Hz over HDMI, the input lag is a bit higher than on most 60 Hz monitors, but still good for most gamers.

-The Z35P has a great 35" screen and impressive 3440x1440 native resolution, excellent for multitasking or for an immersive gaming experience (see our recommendations for the best UltraWide gaming monitors).
+The Acer Z35P has a great 35" screen and impressive 3440x1440 native resolution, excellent for multitasking or for an immersive gaming experience.

 The main inputs are hidden in a sort of pocket that makes them difficult to access.